Jasonx63/crowdstrike-se-labs/docs/lab-03/README.md

 This lab taught me how powerful and flexible Windows Scheduled Tasks can be.
 They are useful for legitimate administration and automation, but that same functionality can also be abused for persistence.
 A scheduled task configured to run automatically at logon can continue executing without obvious user interaction, which makes understanding the trigger, action, and execution context important during an investigation.

 I also learned more about the difference between Falcon telemetry and a Falcon detection.
 In this lab, prevention was disabled, but detection capability was still available.
-Falcon did not generate a detection because the scheduled task ultimately performed a harmless action.
+Falcon did not generate a detection, while the scheduled task ultimately performed only a harmless action.
 Even without a detection, Falcon recorded the task registration, trigger, command-line arguments, process ancestry, and resulting PowerShell execution.

 The biggest lesson was that suspicious behavior does not automatically mean malicious behavior.
 Falcon provided enough context to investigate the activity from creation through execution and determine what the scheduled task actually did.
 In a real investigation, that visibility could help an analyst decide whether the activity should be allowed, removed, contained, or escalated for further response.